On-demand Training for Big Data Professionals

 DA 440 is an introductory-level course designed for data analysts and developers.
 You will learn how Apache Hive fits in the Hadoop ecosystem, how to create and load tables in Hive, and how to query data using the Hive Query Language.

-DA 450 - Apache Pig Essentials is an introductory-level course designed for data analysts and developers.
+Apache Pig Essentials is an introductory-level course designed for data analysts and developers.
 The course begins with a review of data pipeline tools, then covers how to load and manipulate relations in Pig.

 This certification demonstrates proficiency in the installation, administration, and maintenance of a clusters in the MapR Converged Data Platform.